MrReasonable/jira-analyzer/memory-bank/INDEX.md

 - [Memory Bank Updates](./maintenance/memory-bank-updates.md) - When and how to update documentation
 - [Configuration Management](./features/configuration-management.md) - How configurations are managed
 - [CI/CD Pipeline](./deployment/ci-cd-pipeline.md) - Continuous integration and deployment
+- [Cline Operating Instructions](./CLINE_OPERATING_INSTRUCTIONS.md) - How Cline AI assistant operates with the codebase

 ## Recently Updated Documents